HEALTH AND SAFETY TRAINING

 Our manual handling training provides employees with the necessary information and training about the risks associated with manual handling including how to carry out a risk assessment, practical guide for carrying out safe manual handling and how to ensure suitable control measures are implemented to reduce the risk of manual handling to as low as reasonably possible.

+Who is this training for?
+This facilities management training is designed for anyone with day-to-day responsibilities for the maintenance and compliance of any facilities such as site managers, caretaker, premises manager or site managers.
 The training covers a verity of topics such as the facilities management legal frameworks, asbestos awareness, management of contractors, manual handling, COSHH awareness, grounds maintenance along with statutory compliance related matters such as fire alarm and fire safety, legionella, emergency lighting gas safety and much more.